EngineAwesome/policies/privacy/index.md

 ## When we access or share your information

-**To provide products or services you’ve requested**.TODO We use some third-party subprocessors to help run our applications and provide the Services to you.
-You can view the third-party subprocessors we use for each of our products: [Basecamp](basecamp-subprocessors/index.md), [HEY](hey-subprocessors/index.md), [Highrise](highrise-subprocessors/index.md), [Campfire](campfire-subprocessors/index.md), [Backpack](backpack-subprocessors/index.md).
+**To provide products or services you’ve requested**.TODO We use some [third-party subprocessors](https://engineawesome.com/about/policies/privacy-policy/subprocessors/) to help run our applications and provide the Services to you.
 We also use third-party processors for other business functions such as managing newsletter subscriptions, sending customer surveys, and providing our company storefront.
-You can view the list at [Company processors](company-processors/index.md).
+You can view the list at [Company processors](https://engineawesome.com/about/policies/privacy-policy/company-processors/).

 We may share your information at your direction if you integrate a third-party service into your use of our products.